nygellyndley/TheCoreConverter/readme.md

 because the way these two files are paired together helps deal with the default key binding problem.

 ## Dealing With Default Bindings
-There is one big, extremely annoying thing about the way *.SC2Hotkeys files work, and it's the way default bindings behave.
+There is one, big, extremely annoying thing about the way `*.SC2Hotkeys` files work, and it's the way default bindings behave.
 If a hotkey is bound to it's default value, like `SpawningPool/Drone=S` (the morph drone into spawning pool command), it will not show up in the key profile.
-This means that the script won't find a keybinding for `SpawningPool/Drone` in the left profile and it won't be able to translate it to the right profile, even though it should be converted to `SpawningPool/Drone=SemiColon`
+This means that the script won't find a keybinding for `SpawningPool/Drone` in the left profile and it won't be able to translate it to the right profile, even though it should be converted to `SpawningPool/Drone=SemiColon`.
 For the most part this isn't an issue since the nature of The Core is that almost everything is rebound, but there are a few keys that may not be.

 The way to deal with it is to just open up the right profile and look things over.
 If a key isn't bound correctly, just fix it in the right profile.